migalkin/NodePiece/readme.md

 Using a GPU is recommended.

 First, run a script which will download all the necessary pre-processed data and datasets.
 It takes approximately 1 GB.
 ```
 sh download_data.sh
 ```

+We packed the pre-processed data for faster experimenting with the repo.
+The pre-processing (and computing new anchor node vocabulary) can also be done relatively fast for most of the datasets right on a laptop (tested on M1 MacBook Pro / 8 GB):
+* FB15k-237: 2 min
+* WN18RR: 5 min

+CoDEX-Large and YAGO pre-processing are better run on a server with 16-32 GB RAM.

-Install the dependencies in `requirements.txt`.
+Second, install the dependencies in `requirements.txt`.
-Note that when install Torch-Geometric you might want to use pre-compiled binaries for a certain version of python and torch.
+Note that when installing Torch-Geometric you might want to use pre-compiled binaries for a certain version of python and torch.
 Check the manual [here](https://github.com/rusty1s/pytorch_geometric).

 In the link prediction tasks, all the necessary datasets will be downloaded upon first script execution.